mongodb/docs/source/reference/mongoimport.rst

 .. code-block:: sh

-   mongoexport --collection contacts --file contacts.json --journal
+   mongoimport --collection contacts --file contacts.json --journal

 In the next example, :program:`mongoimport` takes data passed to it on standard input (i.e. with a "``|``" pipe.)  and imports it into the